DevExpress/testcafe/docs/articles/blog/2019-2-7-migration-from-testcafe-v0-x-y-to-v1-0-0.md

 ---
 # Migration from TestCafe v0.x.y to v1.0.0

-TestCafe v1.0.0 release introduces minor changes to the behavior and programming interface.
-This document lists these changes and describes how to address them.
+TestCafe v1.0.0 introduces minor changes to the framework's behavior and programming interface.
+This document lists these changes and describes how to migrate to the new version.

 <!--more-->